 In fulfilling its reporting responsibilities, management has maintained internal control systems and procedures designed to provide reasonable assurance that the school jurisdiction's assets are safeguarded, that transactions are executed in accordance with appropriate authorization and that accounting records may be relied upon to properly reflect the school jurisdiction's transactions.
-The effectiveness of the control systems is supported by the selection and training for provide and training the propriate authorization are that mentioned and training the provide and training for provide the provide and training for provide and training of qualified personnel, an organizational structure that provides an appropriate division of responsibility and a strong system of budgetary control.
+The effectiveness of the control systems is supported by the selection and training of qualified personnel, an organizational structure that provides an appropriate division of responsibility and a strong system of budgetary control.

-Board of Trustees Responsibility The ultimate responsibility for the financial statements lies with the Board of Trustees.
+Board of Trustees Responsibility

+The ultimate responsibility for the financial statements lies with the Board of Trustees.
 The Board reviewed the audited financial statements with management in detail and approved the financial statements for release.